 Women’s Soccer Cleats for Narrow Feet

 Soccer players with very narrow feet may often feel like their cleats are not snug enough.
-Having cleats that slip and slide off is hazardous and certainly impacts your play.
+Cleats that slip and slide off are hazardous and certainly impact your play.

 Players with narrow feet should look for cleats with the following:

 - Less giving material (so they do not overstretch)